 In some cases, the tissue-specificity of the infection leads to very general-seeming effects.
 For example, in HIV infection, the virus goes to the immune system and damages its function.
-Thus, many of the effects of HIV-AIDS are because the body can no longer fight off the many minor infections that we face everyday.
-Instead, every small cold can become pneumonia.
+Thus, many of the effects of HIV-AIDS are because the body can no longer fight with many infections that we face every day.
+Instead, even common cold can become pneumonia.
 Similarly, a minor gut infection can produce major diarrhoea with blood loss.
 Ultimately, it is these other infections that kill people suffering from HIV-AIDS.

 It is also important to remember that the severity of disease manifestations depend on the number of microbes in the body.
 If the number of microbes is very small, the disease manifestations may be minor or unnoticed.
-But if the number is of the same microbe large, the disease can be severe enough to be lifethreatening.
+But if the number of the same microbe is large, the disease can be severe enough to be life-threatening.
 The immune system is a major factor that determines the number of microbes surviving in the body.
 We shall look into this aspect a little later in the chapter.

-13.3.4 Principles of treatment
+Principles of treatment